fhdsl/SOTA2024_ReportOut/README.md

 ### reports

-This directory contains corresponding knit HTML files for each of the R Markdown files in the `analyses` directory.
+This directory contains corresponding knit HTML files for each of the R Markdown files in the `analyses` directory and the figure creation R Markdown in the `figures` directory.

 ### resources